gndclouds/v5/_projects/ohdotzero/ohdotzero.md

 ![](https://d2w9rnfcy7mm78.cloudfront.net/7629880/original_b8eef11d0b331fc07a47942a615a73d7.png?1591885999?bc=0)

 Making a core will take several years of research and development by its self.
 But we also wanted to explore how we could start with a product today and transition to a core like model over time.
-So to communicate what this might look like, we created three products around power, water, and internet to show how we might start augmenting current appliances today.
-Some starting products might be a Router, Sink, and Switch as shown below.
+So communicating what this might look like, we created three products around power, water, and internet to show how we might start augmenting current appliances today.
+Some starting products might be a Router, Sink, and Switch.